bartbutenaers/Node-RED-Tailscale-Tutorial/README.md

 On this readme page you will find a short introduction of each separate item, and you can drill down to see more information about the topic.

+## Security basics
+If you want to learn a bit more about security basics, you can read these tutorials:
++ Basics of https
++ Basics of (LetsEncrypt) certificates

 ## Avoid port forwarding
 The easiest way to access Node-RED from the internet, is by using port forwarding.
 However port forwarding should really avoided, which means that all ports should closed on your modem/router!
 See here for more detail.